Counseling and Psychological Services

 Applicants can obtain instructions and apply for registration for the APPIC Match at www.natmatch.com/psychint.
 In our selection and notification of candidates, CAPS adheres to APPIC Match Policies as described at APPIC Match Policies, and abides by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.

 We will be glad to make available to intern applicants and other appropriate publics any materials that pertain to the program’s accreditation status.
-Furthermore, verification of program status can be obtained from The American Psychological Association’s Commission on Accreditation, 750 First Street, NE, Washington, D.C.
+Furthermore, verification of program status can be obtained from The American Psychological Association’s Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, D.C.
 20002-4242.
 Telephone: (202) 336-5979.

 Equal Employment Opportunity and Affirmative Action Statement

 The University of Virginia is committed to equal employment opportunity and affirmative action.
 To fulfill this commitment, the University administers its programs, procedures and practices without regard to age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information and operates both affirmative action and equal opportunity programs, consistent with resolutions of the Board of Visitors and with federal and state requirements, including the Governor’s Executive Order Number One (2014).

 The University’s Preventing and Addressing Discrimination and Harassment policy, Preventing and Addressing Retaliation policy; and Interim Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence implement this statement.
 The Office of Equal Opportunity Programs maintains procedures to address alleged violations of these policies.

 At the request of the U.S. Department of Education's Office for Civil Rights, the name and contact information of the Americans with Disabilities Act Coordinator, Section 504 Coordinator, and the Title IX Coordinator, as shown below:

 The ADA Coordinator and the Section 504 Coordinator is Melvin Mallory, Office of Equal Opportunity Programs, Washington Hall, East Range, P.O.
 Box 400219, University of Virginia, Charlottesville, VA 22904-4219, (434) 924-3295.
 The Title IX Coordinator is Darlene Scott-Scurry, Director, Office of Equal Opportunity Programs, Washington Hall, East Range, P.O.
 Box 400219, University of Virginia, Charlottesville, VA 22904-4219, (434) 924-3200.